CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/1 - MVP Part 1/README.md

 The project provides the functionality described in the grant application and milestone acceptance criteria.
 However, as stated above, the reviewer observes that there are parts that need improvements.

-Thus, in the reviewer opinion this submission should PASS with notes.
+Thus, in the reviewer opinion this submission should PASS with Notes.

 # Recommendation

-Recommendation | PASS with notes
+Recommendation | PASS with Notes
 ------------ | -------------